kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### ML Training Job with Gang Scheduling

 As a machine learning engineer, I want to run a distributed training job with 8 workers that must all be scheduled together.
-I set `spec.scheduling.policy.gang` on the Job (optionally with a topology constraint to co-locate the workers), so that if only 7 workers can be scheduled, no pods start and no resources are wasted.
+I set `spec.scheduling.schedulingPolicy.gang` on the Job (optionally with a topology constraint to co-locate the workers), so that if only 7 workers can be scheduled, no pods start and no resources are wasted.
 I do not have to set `parallelism` and `completions` in a specific way to "qualify" for gang scheduling; I declare my intent explicitly.